-Healthy Habits for Healthy Smiles: Tips for Keeping Your Kids’ Teeth, Mouth and Gums in Tip Top Shape
+Tips for Keeping Your Kids’ Teeth in Great Shape

 Is there anything more precious than the smiles of our children?
 From that first gummy smile, it’s something all parents love to see.
-As parents, guardians and caretakers, we play an important role in keeping those smiles sparkling and healthy by teaching children healthy habits around their oral health.
+As parents, guardians, and caretakers, we play an important role in keeping those teeth sparkling and healthy by teaching children healthy habits around their oral health.

-The most recent survey into tooth decay in Australian children, from 2005, found that almost half (49%) of five to six-year-old’s had baby teeth which were decayed, missing or had fillings; a similar number (45%) of 12-year-old’s had adult teeth which were decayed, missing or had fillings.1 While we don’t know whether these numbers have changed in the years between the survey and now, it’s clear that tooth health is an important concern for Australian parents.
+The most recent survey about tooth decay in Australian children from 2005 found that almost half (49%) of five- to six-year-old’s had baby teeth which were decayed, missing, or had fillings.
+A similar number (45%) of 12-year-old’s had adult teeth which were decayed, missing, or had fillings.1 While we don’t know whether these numbers have changed in the years between the survey and now, it’s clear that tooth health is an important concern for parents.

-Why healthy teeth, mouth and gums are important
+Why are healthy teeth, mouth, and gums important?

 A less-than-sparkling smile isn’t the only consequence of poor oral health.
-Poor oral health is also connected to heart health, pregnancy outcomes and lung health.2 While some of these may not be a worry for your five-year-old, setting up good habits early in life can help to protect them in the future.
+It's also connected to heart health, pregnancy outcomes, and lung health.2 While some of these may not be a worry for your five-year-old, setting up good habits early in life can help to protect them in the future.

 Why is tooth brushing important?

-The first line of defense for clean and healthy teeth is regular tooth brushing.
-You’ll need to help your child brush their teeth until they’re about seven, and to continue supervising their tooth brushing even when they can do it independently.3 Remember “two for two”—brushing and flossing two times a day for two minutes—with a soft toothbrush and fluoride toothpaste will go a long way to protecting your children’s teeth!
+The first line of defense for clean and healthy teeth is regular brushing.
+You’ll need to help your child brush their teeth until they’re about seven, and to continue supervising their tooth brushing, even when they can do it independently.3 Remember “two for two”—brushing and flossing two times a day for two minutes—with a soft toothbrush and fluoride toothpaste will go a long way in protecting your children’s teeth!

 It’s not uncommon for children to put up a bit of a fuss while brushing their teeth!
-We spoke to a group of real mums and asked them for their top tips for encouraging teeth brushing.
+We spoke to a group of real moms and asked them for their top tips to encourage brushing.